robertmaxrees/management/operating-manual.md

 **How do you like feedback - the medium (IRC, email, in person, etc.)**

 Anything and everything!
 I feel that the gravity of the feedback warrants different feedback mechanisms.
 Gonna drop a bomb on me?
-Let's meet face-to-face (Zoom is close enough).
+Let's meet face-to-face (Zoom is usually close enough).
 Just wanting to drop a note?
 Chat and email are totally fine.

 **How do you like feedback - routine like in 1:1s, or as-it-happens**